| Who are we?

 Justification: Faculty and DPCs are typically unaware of bias entering into these decisions.
 It is difficult to recognize bias in our own attitudes, and the majority population tends to make decisions that reproduce the status quo, honestly believing these decisions to be free of bias.
 The Best Practice documents and record keeping will put in place a framework of checks and balances to help ensure basic fairness, consistency, objectivity and record keeping (i.e. institutional memory) should questions of disparity or bias arise or become evident in the future.
 People in leadership positions can help the workplace climate by setting the standards of “good behavior” and making it clear that “bad behavior” is not acceptable in the academy.

 Action: As a model for educational content, look to Hunter College CUNY, the Gender Equity Project for educational materials and tutorials.
 Discuss with Associate Dean about putting these in place.
-Such actions would have to implemented by Dean Goodwin through the Dept Heads committee.
+Such actions would have to implemented by the CNS Dean through the Dept Heads committee.

 III.
 Other: Departmental Status, Salary equity, hiring policies, tenure, promotion, and other personnel actions.
 These issues will take years to repair, however the Caucus will be proscriptive in how to correct inequities in salary, hiring and personnel actions.